 The Fourth-year Innovation Pilot Program was created in S.B.
 21-106 (Concerning Successful High School Transitions).
 The program was created in the Department of Higher Education, but the Department of Education has related statutory responsibilities.
 The program provides state funding for low-income students who graduate early from high school to use for postsecondary education tuition and fees and also provides incentives to the local education providers that graduate these students early.
-The Department of Higher Education is responsible for distributing the scholarship funds for students who graduate early in the school districts that are piloting the program.
+The Department of Higher Education is responsible for distributing the school districts that are piloting the program.
 The Department of Education is responsible for distributing incentives to affected school districts.